Kanru Hua has formally released the Arpasing standard for English UTAU voicebanks. You can read about it on his website at these links.

 Onto OTOing!
 Simply drag and drop the folder onto moresampler.exe to do so.

-Enter 3 to choose arpasing, then y or yes to keep duplicates.
+Enter 3 to choose arpasing.
+When prompted on renaming duplicates, enter y or yes.
+Whenever there are multiple of the same diphone, such as [s t], this will add a numeric suffix to the end of additional copies.
+This serves to distinguish each one from the other, as they may sound different based on the context of nearby phonemes in the string.
 You can also choose whether or not to include a suffix.
 It's not possible to use characters such as arrows or kanji, so you will have to use suffixes such as "S" or "A#3".

 If you are using Mac or Linux, you will have to use wine to run Moresampler.
 Open terminal in the folder that moresampler.exe is in, and type "wine moresampler.exe /path/to/voicebank".
 If you're unable to do this, transfer your files to a windows computer, or ask a friend with Windows for help to generate it.